MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 Updating Montreal Forced Aligner
 --------------------------------

-To install the latest version, please run either :code:`conda update -c conda-forge montreal-forced-aligner --update-deps` or  :code:`mamba update -c conda-forge montreal-forced-aligner --update-deps` if you have mamba installed.
+To install the latest version, please run either :code:`conda update -c conda-forge montreal-forced-aligner kalpy kaldi=*=cpu* --update-deps` or  :code:`mamba update -c conda-forge montreal-forced-aligner kalpy kaldi=*=cpu* --update-deps` if you have mamba installed.

+.. versionadded:: 3.0.5

+   MFA version 3.0.5 onward has a helper utility for updating to new versions.
+Run :code:`mfa_update` to fetch the latest versions of MFA, Kalpy, and Kaldi.

 Installing SpeechBrain
 ----------------------